 - The school recognises that pupils may need a social worker due to safeguarding or welfare needs and that children may need help due to abuse.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health. - The DSL and all members of staff will work with and support social workers to help protect these and all vulnerable pupils.
-The DSL will always consider the support of the social worker to ensure any decisions are made in the best interests of the child's safety, well-being, welfare and educational outcomes.
+The DSL will always consider the support of the social worker to ensure any decisions are made in the best interests of the child' safety, well-being, welfare and educational outcomes.

-21. Looked after children, previously looked after children and care leavers
+23. Looked after children, previously looked after children and care leavers

-- Fortismere will ensure that our staff have the skills, knowledge and understanding to keep looked-after and previously looked-after children safe. - The DSL has details of students' social worker and relevant virtual school heads.
+- Fortismere School will ensure that our staff have the skills, knowledge and understanding to keep looked-after and previously looked-after children safe. - The DSL has details of a child's social worker and relevant virtual school heads.
 Appropriate staff are provided with relevant information about each looked after child's legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The school has appointed a designated teacher, Emily Brooks, who is responsible for promoting the educational achievement of looked-after and previously looked-after children in line with statutory guidance.
 The designated teacher will have the relevant qualifications and experience and receive appropriate training to perform the role.
-The designated teacher will: - Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to. - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium funding can be best used to ensure each child's well-being and progress. - The DSL and designated lead for looked after children will work with the local authority to ensure suitable arrangements are in place for care leavers, including with the appointed Personal Adviser, and will liaise with them should any issues occur.
+The designated teacher will: - Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to. - O Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium funding can be best used to ensure each child's well-being and progress.
+This includes (from June 2021) a nonstatutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of children with a social worker. - The DSL and designated lead for looked after children will work with the local authority to ensure suitable arrangements are in place for care leavers, including with the appointed Personal Adviser, and will liaise with them should any issues occur.

-22. Children that go missing from education (CME)
+24. Children that go missing from education (CME)

-Persistent absence or children that go missing from education can act as a vital warning sign of a range of safeguarding issues.
-This might include abuse or neglect, such as sexual abuse or

-- exploitation or student criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage - The school has in place robust systems for recording and monitoring daily attendance and punctuality of pupils.
+- Persistent absence or children that go missing from education can act as a vital warning sign of a range of safeguarding issues.
+This might include abuse or neglect, such as sexual abuse or exploitation or student criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage - The school has in place robust systems for recording and monitoring daily attendance and punctuality of pupils.
 This includes 'first day' calls, follow up calls, letters home and home visits. - The school recognises the importance of keeping in touch with parents and carers to promote and ensure the welfare, well-being and safety of pupils.
 The school will hold more than one emergency number for each child to ensure that a parent/carer can be contacted urgently or for the DSL to check on the well-being of a pupil. - The school is aware of its duty to report any missing children to the local authority.
-Full details of these systems for monitoring and supporting children with poor attendance and how the school follows statutory advice in removing pupils from the school roll can be found in the school's Attendance policy.
+Full details of these systems for monitoring and supporting children with poor attendance and how the school follows statutory advice in removing pupils from the school roll can be found in the school's attendance policy.